 Leadership is a key component of both the NMC and HCPC standards which means that all students have a role as future leaders in delivering the best possible care in partnership with service users.
 Many will go on to take up significant leadership positions across health and social care.

 The Student Leadership Programme aims to promote and develop leadership skills among the future nursing, midwifery and AHP workforce by working with first and second year pre-registration students.
 Using information from a student survey and the input of students on the project advisory group the programme has been co-designed with students to ensure it focuses on areas not covered in current pre-registration curricula.
-So far, 200 students from across the UK have already completed the programme.
-You can read about their experiences in their blogs and case studies.
+So far, over 250 students from across the UK have already completed the programme.
+You can read about their experiences in their blogs and also listen to the #150Leaders podcasts.

 The Student Leadership Programme structure

 The programme officially starts with a two-day residential event full of workshops, lectures and seminars.
 To attend to diverse learning needs and preferences, the course blends individual learning and group projects, as well as opportunities to listen to leaders sharing their personal and professional journeys and illustrating different styles of leadership.
 Where possible, we run the residential events face to face but we may need to run these virtually depending on government guidelines.

 The programme includes a coaching scheme with access to individuals who are visionary leaders, thinkers, creators and front runners in their own respective disciplines (within the health and care sector).
 Students on the programme are required to attend meetings with their allocated coach through a combination of face to face and/or online interaction.

 We have an online community of practice where students can interact and debate relevant topics and issues as sharing and learning from each other is strongly encouraged.
 Students should make a meaningful contribution to the online community via social media, discussions, webinars and podcasts.
 Students can also publish blogs, articles or media clips to promote the learning from the programme to future student cohorts and others.